pantheon-systems/documentation/source/content/certification/study-guide-cms/07-people.md

 Visit the URL of the environment that you have made private to verify that everything is working correctly.
 You should see an authentication form prompting you to enter the username and password for that environment to start your session.

-In addition to being able to lock environments through the Pantheon Dashboard, you can [also lock and unlock environments using Terminus](https://docs.pantheon.io/terminus/commands/lock-enable).
+In addition to being able to lock environments through the Pantheon Dashboard, you can [also lock and unlock environments using Terminus](/terminus/commands/lock-enable).

-For more information, see: [https://docs.pantheon.io/guides/secure-development/security-tool](https://docs.pantheon.io/guides/secure-development/security-tool).
+For more information, see: [Secure Development on Pantheon](/guides/secure-development/security-tool).

 ### Site Plans